rharshitha19/inkle-frontend-assignment/README.md

 ---

-**⭐ Love this project?
+**Love this project?
 Give it a star on GitHub to show your support!**

-*Built with care and attention to detail* 💙
+*Built with care and attention to detail* �